Tender Port

 Q: What is there to do on Mystery Island?

-A: Pure beach relaxation — swimming, snorkeling over vibrant coral reefs, walking the island perimeter (20-30 minutes), buying local handicrafts, reading in the shade, or simply doing nothing.
+A: Pure beach relaxation — swimming, snorkeling over vibrant coral reefs, walking the island perimeter (20-30 minutes), buying Melanesian crafts from local artisans, reading in the shade, or simply doing nothing.
 No organized tours, motorized activities, or commercial facilities.
 Natural paradise is the sole attraction.

 Q: Can you walk around the entire island?

 A: Yes, easily.
 Mystery Island is tiny — you can walk the full perimeter in 20-30 minutes on flat sand or packed coral paths.
-Perfect for gentle exploration, beachcombing, and photography.
+Good for gentle exploration, beachcombing, and using your camera.
 Bring water and sun protection.

 Q: Is snorkeling good at Mystery Island?

 A: Excellent.
-Coral reefs surround the island, accessible directly from shore.
+Coral reefs surround the island, accessible directly from shore at no fee.
 Water clarity is exceptional, currents gentle, coral vibrant and healthy.
 Tropical fish abundant.
 Bring your own snorkel gear from the ship (no rentals on island).
-Reef shoes recommended for entry/exit.
+Reef shoes recommended.